-The Committee, which consists solely of independent directors, is responsible for overseeing the development and administration of our executive compensation program.
-The Committee designs new compensation arrangements for promoted or newly hired executive officers, and oversees retirement and separation arrangements for departing executive officers.
-The Committee reviews market pay and performance levels, with the help of its Compensation Consultant (as described below), on a regular basis.
-The Committee evaluates, within the context of the broader economy, Company performance against its operation plans, budgets, pay and performance levels at comparable companies.
-The Committee retains complete and final discretion in determining annual incentive awards and determines the vesting of our NEOs' performance awards, including any PRSUs.
-In general, the Committee evaluates the Company's performance in light of pre-established objectives that are subject to adjustment under the annual bonus plan and makes its final determination of annual bonus awards and achievement of awards earned based on long-term performance in the first quarter following the end of each performance period.
+The Compensation Committee, which consists solely of independent directors, is responsible for overseeing the development and administration of our executive compensation program.
+The Compensation Committee designs new compensation arrangements for promoted or newly hired executive officers, and oversees retirement and separation arrangements for departing executive officers.
+The Compensation Committee, with the help of its Compensation Consultant (as described below), regularly reviews market pay and performance levels, as well as general executive compensation trends and practices to demonstrate that proper benchmarking is done for a variety of compensation-related topics.
+The Compensation Committee evaluates, within the context of the broader economy, Company performance against its operation plans, budgets, and pay and performance levels at comparable companies.
+The Compensation Committee retains complete and final discretion in determining annual incentive awards and determines the vesting of our NEOs' performance awards, including any PRSUs.
+In general, the Compensation Committee evaluates the Company's performance in light of pre-established objectives that are subject to adjustment under the annual bonus plan and makes its final determination of annual bonus awards and achievement of awards earned based on long-term performance in the first quarter following the end of each performance period.

-The Committee maintains an annual agenda to help ensure that it discharges its duties in a thoughtful and timely manner.
-Each meeting has a primary purpose, and as a general practice, the Committee makes significant decisions over multiple meetings by discussing conceptual matters, reviewing preliminary recommendations, discussing recommendations among the Committee members, and reviewing final recommendations before acting.
-The Committee also holds special meetings as necessary in order to perform its duties.
-In 2022, the Committee met six times, devoting significant time and attention to management compensation.
+The Compensation Committee maintains an annual agenda to help ensure that it discharges its duties in a thoughtful and timely manner.
+Each meeting has a primary purpose, and as a general practice, the Compensation Committee makes significant decisions over multiple meetings by discussing conceptual matters, reviewing preliminary recommendations, discussing recommendations among the Compensation Committee members, and reviewing final recommendations before acting.
+The Compensation Committee also holds special meetings as necessary in order to perform its duties.
+In 2023, the Compensation Committee met six times, devoting significant time and attention to management compensation.